Mafanzinhoo/Olist-PowerBI-Dashboard/README.md

 KPIs were as such:

-1. Fullfillemtn Accuracy (On-Time Delivery & by month, year, and customer state)
+1. Fullfillment Accuracy (On-Time Delivery & by month, year, and customer state)
 * Percentage of deliveries that were on tinme.
 This was very high for deliveries that were delivered in under 15 days.

 2. Logistics Cost Ratio (Freight % by Product Category Name)